 Honors and Awards Committee

 The Honors and Awards Committee is a standing committee of the College of Medicine - Phoenix that is responsible for maintaining an inventory of honors and awards at the college, focusing primarily on faculty awards.
 The committee will advise the dean on addition or removal of awards offered at the college.
 It will also review external requests from AAMC and other organizations for nominees.
 Nominees for external requests will commonly be submitted by a department or center.
 When only one nominee can be submitted by the college, the Honors and Awards Committee will review the nominees (if more than one) and supporting documents in order to provide a recommendation to the dean.

 Honor Code Committee

-The Nominating Committee shall call for nominations for committee membership from the faculty at-large in the spring at least one month prior to the annual spring faculty meeting and will prepare the recommended slate for the members of committees to be presented at the annual spring meeting.
-Nominations may also be taken from the floor during the annual spring meeting.
+The Nominating Committee shall call for nominations for committee membership from the faculty at-large in the spring and will prepare the ballot for the members of committees to be presented at the annual spring meeting.
+Nominations may also be taken from the floor during the same meeting.

 Research Senate Committee

 The Research Senate Committee will be responsible to review research projects and plans and make recommendations to the dean in order to: